-Off the coast of Lombok you will find Gili Trawangan, Gili Air, and Gili Meno—known as the Party, Romantic, and Honeymoon Island, respectively.
+While these tropical paradises are off the coast of a different island, Lombok, you can still get to them from Bali.
+Here you’ll find Gili Trawangan, Gili Air, and Gili Meno—known as the Party, Romantic, and Honeymoon Island, respectively.
 No matter which one you pick, you’ll be living the island life.

 More from SmarterTravel:

-- Beuiling Bali: Unforgettable Experiences on the Island of Peace
+- Beguiling Bali: Unforgettable Experiences on the Island of Peace

 Ashley Rossi is always ready for her next trip.
 Follow her on Twitter and Instagram @ashley_stravel for more advice on travel hacks and destination ideas.